emson/elf0/docs_ai/flow_rules.md

 ### Rule 6: Avoiding Compiler Input Append Behavior

 *   **6.1.** For nodes that consume ONLY state variables (not the initial workflow input), ensure their prompts do NOT trigger the compiler's automatic input appending behavior.
-    *   **Context:** The ELF compiler has specific behavior: if a node's prompt doesn't contain the literal placeholder for initial input (curly braces around 'input'), it will automatically append the raw user input to the prompt.
+    *   **Context:** The ELF compiler has specific behavior: if a node's prompt doesn't contain the reserved input placeholder, it will automatically append the raw user input to the prompt.
 This can cause issues in parallel execution scenarios.
     *   **Example (Correct - node using only state variables):**
         ```yaml
         nodes: